hunter-teacher-cert/csci70900-summer2021/daily/README.md

 ---

 ### Day 0 | Day 0b00000 | Day 0x00 : 6/28
-- Intros
+Intros
 - course
 - instructors
 - cohort
 - program overview

+Toolset
+- slack
+- CLI
+- javac, java
-- Toolset
+- editor

-- Lecture: Java basics
+Lecture: Java basics

+#### Work: Review pre-work
+- __Note any observed best practices.__
+- Bookmark locations of others' repos.
+- Grow cohort KB ("knowledge base") on slack:
+  - Have a Q?
+Ask.
+  - Confident in your skills/knowledge? _See how well you can explain it._
+- Small group sessions:
+  - Discuss pre-work, explore one another's solutions.
+  - Reconvene and present your team's cleanest solution / clearest explanation.
+- DELIVERABLE:
-- Review pre-work
+  - Better version of each pre-work submission.
+  - Cite any resources (human or other) you find helpful, as in-line comments.
+  - Will be stored in your new work repo.

 * * *